jhbrito/CameraCalibrationDataset/README.md

 The calibration target is a 10x7 checkerboard printed on a flat vynil board.
 The physical size of each square is 26mm.

-For each camera-lens pair 25 images were taken.
+For each camera-lens pair, 25 images were taken.
 All images were taken in the same controlled lighting environment, with difuse lighting, with the maximum possible resolution.

 <img src="https://user-images.githubusercontent.com/19577316/119136736-f1f0f480-ba37-11eb-959d-2d1127b00d1f.JPG" alt="drawing" width="300"/>